Blog

 | DAC8 | EU legislation that implements two OECD standards into EU law: CARF for crypto-asset reporting, and the amended CRS rules for financial accounts and certain digital money products.
 DAC8 is the EU legal mechanism through which these standards apply. |

-The amended CRS raises the operational bar across onboarding, data quality, and reporting.
-For many e-money institutions, this requires applying CRS controls in practice for the first time.
+This is where the work lands.
+CRS 2.0 raises the bar across onboarding, data quality and reporting.
+For many e-money institutions it means running CRS controls in practice for the first time.
+These are the grenades, the specific things to watch for.

 |---|---|